SeppiaBrilla/University-notes/Deep learning/Data manifold.md

 A data manifold is a small set of items, in a large space, that have regularities.
 The probability of picking an item from a manifold at random should be 0.
-Since, for most data science application, the interesting data is a manifold (e.g. usefull images are just a small portion of the possible ones) moving the datapoint (slightly changing its values) toward another class is an easy task.
+Since, for most data science application, the interesting data is a manifold (e.g. useful images are just a small portion of the possible ones) moving the datapoint (slightly changing its values) toward another class is an easy task.

 ## Data compression